 Since 1968 the Nebraska State Historical Society has operated the Senator George Norris State Historic Site.
 The site has been designated a National Historic Landmark and serves as the preeminent interpretive site for George W. Norris and his career.
 The site hosts several events each year including quilt shows, needlework shows, garden tours, and holiday tours.
-If you have any questions about George W. Norris or the Senator George Norris State Historic Site just ask the curator.
+If you have any questions about George W. Norris or the Senator George Norris State Historic Site just .

 George W. Norris and His Career